lambdamikel/Busch-2090/README.md

 Arduino sketch via the ``PGM`` button.
 These ROM programs are defined in the ``busch2090.ino`` sketch as ``PGM7`` to ``PGMD`` macros.

+The Mega version uses the select button of the LCD Keypad shield to toggle between PC + current op-code display, register display, extra-register display, and display off.
+Note that the emulator slows down considerably with LCD being on.

 ###``PGM`` Demo Programs are Stored in EEPROM

 Please first run the ``PGM-EEPROM.ino`` sketch.
 This will load 5